SekharSunkara6/Spur-Ai-Support-Agent/README.md

    - “What are your support hours?”
 3. Refresh the page – the previous chat should reload (conversation history from Postgres).
 4. Open `https://spur-ai-support-agent.onrender.com` to see backend status and “Open chat UI” button.

+---

+## 🧾 Credits

+Built with 🧠 code, ☕ coffee, and a lot of debugging.
+Made with ❤️ by **Sunkara Purnasekhar**.